Rafael Robles

-Rafael Orlando Robles Natera (October 20, 1947 - August 13, 1998) was a shortstop in Major League Baseball.
+Rafael Orlando Robles Natera (October 20, 1947 - August 13, 1998) was a Dominican shortstop in Major League Baseball.
 He was born in San Pedro de Macorís, Dominican Republic.
 He was signed by the San Francisco Giants as an amateur free agent before the 1967 season, and later drafted by the San Diego Padres from the San Francisco Giants as the 51st pick in the 1968 Major League Baseball expansion draft.
 He played for the San Diego Padres from 1969 to 1970, and again in 1972.

 Robles was the first player to come to bat in San Diego Padres history.
 On April 8, 1969, he led off the bottom of the 1st against right-hander Don Wilson of the Houston Astros.
 He reached base on an error by Hall of Fame second baseman Joe Morgan, then stole second base, but did not score.